-Named for Matthew 5:16, the festival showcases the work of UNW student filmmakers in the categories of comedy, drama, music video, documentary and animation.
-Student films are judged by Northwestern faculty, alumni and film professionals from around the country.
+The festival was named for Matthew 5:16 “Let your light shine before others....so that they may see your good works and give glory to your Father who is in heaven.”
+It showcases the work of student filmmakers in the categories of comedy, drama, music video, documentary, and animation.
+Student films are judged by Northwestern faculty, alumni, and film professionals from around the country.